 Homebrewed craft beer

 The definition of craft beer depends on who you ask.
-Chuck Hahn’s Hahn Premium arguably began the current craft beer boom in the late 1980s before he was bought out by Lion Nathan (now Lion).
+Chuck Hahn’s Hahn Premium arguably began the current Australian craft beer boom in the late 1980s before he was bought out by Lion Nathan (now Lion).
 The Hahn brewery was then renamed the Malt Shovel Brewery which today produces Australia’s biggest selling craft beer James Squire.

-Crediting the large brewers with nurturing the craft beer industry, Hahn argues craft beer has several definitions.
+Crediting the large brewers with nurturing the Australian craft beer industry, Hahn argues craft beer has several definitions.

 “Part of it is delivering on flavour that people expect and having the credibility of a brewmaster behind it who identifies with brands and controls all stages of the process," he says.

 But the Australian Real Craft Brewers Association disagrees.
 For them, a craft beer must be independent, traditional, and 100% Australian owned with no ownership or control by a major brewer, such as Lion.